sciZer0/7/v/README.md

 The U blockchain is a revolutionary, layer-1, DAO-style blockchain.

-From day one, the blockchain has over **100 million people** equally owning the blockchain's native token.
+From day one, the blockchain has over **100 million people** EQUALLY owning the blockchain's native token.

 *There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.